Developer Guide

 in order to know what medicine he/she used.

 Step 2.
-The clinical/hospital administrator double-clicks the corresponding person card in the list panel or execute view i/T1234567A
+The clinical/hospital administrator double-clicks the corresponding person card in the list panel or execute view i/T1234567A.

 Then personal particulars of that patient will appear on the view pane.